9 Tips for Buying Back-to-School Laptops

 Going with an ultrabook under 4 pounds is also preferable if your budget allows it.
 In addition to the slim size, ultrabooks often come with slim power supplies—ideal for carrying to the local coffee shop to get some schoolwork done.

 2. You Need More Power!

 For a student who’s going to be sitting in class taking notes for six to eight hours a day, it’s simply a necessity.
-Besides the MacBook Air, look for ultrabooks and laptops utilizing Intel’s new Haswell CPU.
-The power consumption is lower and more efficient than the older Ivy Bridge CPU.
-You will pay a premium for the upgraded CPU, but the power benefits are fantastic for students.
+Besides the MacBook Air, look for ultrabooks and laptops utilizing Intel’s Core M processor.
+The power consumption is lower than previous CPUs, ideal for moderate web browsing, editing simple documents and watching Netflix.

 3. Chromebooks and Tablets Are Not Laptops

 Both of these devices are still secondary devices, not primary.
 While significantly cheaper than most laptops, Chromebooks can be problematic within environments that don’t have access to the Internet since nearly all actions on a Chromebook require a constant connection to the Web.

 You are also locked into using Google’s suite of word processing tools, completely opposite from the majority of high school and colleges, which are heavily dependent on Microsoft Office.
 The variety of software that can be installed on a Chromebook is also limited compared to a laptop.